decryptor77/Databases_SQL_PHP_HTML_CSS/README.md

-The files in this repository are the implementaion of a second year Technion Databases course assignment:
+This repository contains the implementation for an assignment from a second-year Technion Databases course.

-My course partner & I were provided with a server, username, password and a database.
-You can view the provided database records in the CSV file.
-We created a webpage that displayed the result of a SQL query & also contained links to additional pages we created that enable uploading records and files to the database.
-We used PHP (PhpStorm), SQL, HTML & CSS.
+For this assignment, my course partner and I were given access to a server, a username, a password, and a pre-existing database.
+The database records provided can be viewed in the included CSV file.
+Our task involved developing a webpage that dynamically displayed the results of SQL queries.
+Additionally, we crafted supplementary pages allowing users to upload both records and files to the database.

+Technologies utilized in this project include PHP (leveraged via PhpStorm), SQL, HTML, and CSS.